EoRImaging/FHD/dictionary.md

   -*Dependency*: `deconvolve` must be set to 1 in order for the keyword to take effect. `subtract_sidelobe_catalog` must also be set. <br />
   -*EoR_firstpass settings*: not set <br />
   -*Default*: not set <br />

+**sigma_cut**: only include source components detected with signal to noise greater than the specified standard deviation.
+Also used when condensing components to sources after deconvolution. <br />
+  -*Dependency*: `deconvolve` must be set to 1 in order for the keyword to take effect. <br />
+  -*Default*: 2 <br />

 **subtract_sidelobe_catalog**: a catalog to subtract sources from the sidelobes before deconvolution. <br />
   -*Dependency*: `deconvolve` must be set to 1 in order for the keyword to take effect. <br />